Kodak Anastigmat «Kodar» 1:6,3 f=10,5 cm Review

 Render reminded vintage amateur photos.
 It has its own special charm.

 When I got this lens, I thought that there was nothing special about it.
 But look at the captured photo, and saw in it a special softness.
 Personally, I think the picture is nicer than a triplet.
 When I disassemble the lens, I counted only two elements, which confirmed my suspicions.
-Periscopic design gives a nice soft character.
+The periscopic design gives a nice soft character.